BananaAccounting/Universal/invoices/tools/README.md

 # Estimates and Invoices Tools

-The extension Estimates and Invoices tools implements different functionalies used with the [Estimates and incoices application](https://www.banana.ch/doc/en/node/9752).
+The extension Estimates and Invoices tools implements different functionalities used with the [Estimates and incoices application](https://www.banana.ch/doc/en/node/9752).

 The following functionalities are currently implemented:

-- Import invoices
+- Import
+  - Invoices
-- Import contacts
+  - Contacts
-- Import items
+  - Items
-- Export invoices
+- Export
+  - Invoices
-- Export contacts
+  - Contacts
-- Export items
+  - Items

-The menu will look at the following:
+The extention's menu would look like:

 ![Menu Esttimates and invoices Tools](doc/menu.png)

 ## Folder structure

-The extension's consists of the following files:
+The extension consists of the following files:

 - CMakeLists.txt: project file to be opened in Qt Creator
 - ch.banana.application.invoice.tools.qrc: resource file to build the extension's package, building the project the extension's package .sbaa is created